- City Hall

-The City of Mount Airy Parks and Recreation Grounds Maintenance Division sets our city apart from others its size.
-How many others with a population of 10,000 offers 6.6 miles of greenways, 7 parks, 8 ball fields and plantings of over 12,000 annuals in public landscape beds?
-We are proud to hear comments from citizens and visitors alike about how flowers, parks and greenways make them feel welcomed and appreciated.
-People are attracted to attractive places.
-People are attracted to places they can use.
-We celebrate the use of our parks, greenways and cemetery.
-In the Grounds Maintenance Division, we make a statement: someone cares about this place!
-We all unite in wanting someone to care about us.
-People feel better about themselves and their community when they are surrounded by beautiful plants and clean usable parks.
+The City of Mount Airy Parks and Recreation Grounds Maintenance Division helps make Mount Airy a special place to live and visit by maintaining 6.6 miles of connected greenway, 7 parks, 7 athletic fields and planting over 12,000 beautiful annuals each year in public landscape beds.
+Mount Airy Parks & Recreation strives to offer citizens and visitors with clean usable parks, beautiful plants and flowers and a greenway system that will make them feel welcome and appreciated.
 The Grounds Maintenance Division encourages citizens to get outside – enjoy changing seasons, tall trees, birds, flowers, bees and butterflies.
 Play pickle ball, fish, kayak, bike and walk your dog.
 We believe in the powerful connection between people and nature and are excited to be a part of what links the two together in our city.

-Michella J. Huff is the Grounds & Maintenance / Cemetery Supervisor.
-She also serves as staff liaison to the Appearance Commission and the Cemetery Commission.
-She is responsible for selling grave plots as well as laying off plots.
+Luke Danley is the Grounds Maintenance / Cemetery Supervisor.
+Luke also serves as staff liaison to the Appearance Commission and the Cemetery Commission.
+He is responsible for selling grave plots as well as laying off plots.
 The city also has a 68-niche columbarium that can hold cremation remains.
 View costs of plot / niche here.

-The Beautification Division is responsible for planting and maintaining various city-owned lots.
+The Grounds Maintenance Division is responsible for planting and maintaining various city-owned lots.
 They also plant and maintain 76 downtown hanging baskets, 42 planters, 14 half baskets and hayracks, and 28 beds throughout the city.
-Each year the division plants over 7,000 annuals.
+Each year the division plants over 12,000 annuals.
 The hanging baskets take a lot of care and maintenance with over 800 hours spent on them each season.
-The baskets are placed on the street in mid-May and removed in mid-October.
-This division is responsible for keeping the streets and sidewalks clear of weeds as well.
+The baskets are placed in mid-May and removed in mid-October.

-The Mowing Division is responsible for keeping city rights of way clear by way of bush hog, sidearm, and other tractor-type mowing.
+The Grounds Maintenance Division is responsible for keeping city rights-of-way clear by way of bush hog, sidearm, and other tractor-type mowing.
 They also maintain numerous city-owned properties as well.
-These employees are responsible for mowing overgrown lots that may be abandoned by notice from the codes officer.
-The mowing division clears overhanging limbs and other plant material from street sidewalks so that visibility is not a problem.
+The employees are responsible for mowing overgrown lots that may be abandoned by notice from the codes officer.
+Grounds Maintenance also clears overhanging limbs and other plant material from street sidewalks for the safety of citizens and visitors.